falcony-io/sqlalchemy-searchable/docs/configuration.rst

 * catalog - postgresql catalog to be used, default: pg_catalog.english

-* remove_hyphens - boolean indicating whether or not hyphen marks should be removed from values that are search vectorized.
-If this is set as `True` a separate database function is created that strips the hyphens whenever search vector gets updated.
-Since '-' is used as a negation operator it is strongly encouraged that this is set as `True`.
-This defaults to `True` as of version 0.5.0.
+* remove_symbols - String indicating all symbols that should be removed and converted to emptry strings in each search vectorized column.
+By default this is `-@.`, meaning all `-`, `@` and `.` will be converted to empty strings.

+Before version 0.7.0 this configuration option was known as 'remove_hyphens' and provided only limited conversion of `-` symbols to empty strings.

 Example ::